 Gimmicks drive upstart sports leagues.
-But football leagues like the XFL, for all its innovations, hasn’t firmly grasped the national spotlight in its first season.
+But football leagues like the XFL, for all its innovations, didn’t firmly grasp the national spotlight in its first season.
 That’s because when the standard of American football is measured off century-old institutions like college football and the NFL, it’s an uphill battle to convince fans your league is worth watching.

-But fill rosters with women wearing revealing uniforms and put them on an indoor football field, and you’ve got a recipe for a league entering its second decade of operation in 2020.
+But fill rosters with women wearing revealing uniforms and put them on an indoor football field, and you’ve got a recipe for a league entering its second decade of operation.

 Founded in 2009 and branded as the Lingerie Football League, the LFL sought to bring new flavor to the game.
 What started as the Lingerie Bowl — three annual games were played during the Super Bowl halftime show during the mid-2000s — grew into its own entity thanks to chairman Mitch Mortaza.
 After a full decade, expansion attempts with LFL Canada, LFL Australia, and franchises all across the United States, and more than a few naysayers, the Legends Football League — “Lingerie” was dropped from the name in 2013 — announced it was closing its doors in 2019.

-Then, a few days later, the website was relaunched, announcing yet another rebrand: The Extreme Football League (X League) kicks off in 2020.
+Then, a few days later, the website was relaunched, announcing yet another rebrand: The Extreme Football League (X League) would be kicking off in 2020.

 LFL Rebrands as The X League